Aid group says staff saw Ethiopian soldiers kill civilians in Tigray | Law-Order

 Aid group says staff saw Ethiopian soldiers kill civilians in Tigray

-MSF said its staff saw the bodies of those killed by the road.
-Shortly after the MSF car drove away, it was stopped and another group of soldiers pulled the driver out, beat him with a gun butt and threatened to kill him, before allowing him to drive back to Mekelle, it said.
+Almost five months of fighting between Ethiopian government troops and the region's former ruling party, the Tigray People's Liberation Front (TPLF), have left thousands of people dead and forced hundreds of thousands more to flee their homes in the mountainous region of about five million.
+Though the government declared victory in late November, fighting has continued in some areas and the United Nations and aid groups say insecurity is preventing badly needed aid from reaching hundreds of thousands of civilians.

-Prime Minister Abiy Ahmed acknowledged for the first time this week that atrocities such as rape had been committed during the fighting and said any soldiers committing crimes would be punished.
-"Any member of the national defence who committed rape and looting against our Tigrayan sisters will be held accountable," Abiy told parliament on Tuesday.
+Prime Minister Abiy Ahmed acknowledged for the first time this week that atrocities including rape had been committed during the fighting and said any soldiers committing crimes would be punished.
+The United Nations said on Thursday it would work with state-appointed Ethiopian Human Rights Commission (EHRC) to jointly probe allegations of rights abuses by all parties in the Tigray conflict.

-He did not say who would hold the military accountable; police and the courts are not functioning in Tigray and the military has not responded to complaints about rape and other abuses, Tigray officials say.
-On Monday, the United Nations urged the warring parties to protect civilians from rights abuses and sexual violence and hold perpetrators accountable.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)